RareSense/Nova3D/README.md

 The web client lives in [`app/`](app/) and connects to the hosted Nova3D service — no local backend required.
 See **[`app/README.md`](app/README.md)** for prerequisites, setup, features, and troubleshooting.

-## Research

-Nova3D is also a research program on representing 3D as code — a spec-grounded benchmark for structured, editable, constraint-consistent assets.
-Technical report coming soon.

 ## License

 [MIT](LICENSE) © RareSense.
 The clients and integrations in this repository are open-source; the hosted generation backend is proprietary.